Torpedo Launcher 2021

 The circuit for the launcher uses discrete cmos logic and is a sequential controller that can fire four separate torpedoes and then also feed air and power to the smoke generator.

-The circuit measures the input signal from the radio control receiver, if the PWM signal width is short (~1mS) both the counter and shift register are continuously reset by the input pulses, every ~22mS or so, this ensures that the circuit cannot misfire, when the input signal width gets above the set time (~1.5mS) the counter starts to count using the input pulses until Q6 goes through a complete cycle (around 1.5 seconds), this output then clocks a logic 1 through the shift register from the D input, when Q1 and Q2 are different (Q1 has gone high but Q2 hasn't yet) the XOR gate fires the first mosfet "Fire 1" then this cycles through "Fire 2", "Fire 3" and "Fire 4 at about 1.5 second intervals between.
+The circuit measures the input signal from the radio control receiver, if the PWM signal width is short (~1mS) both the counter and shift register are continuously reset by the input pulses, every ~22mS or so, this ensures that the circuit cannot misfire, when the input signal width gets above the set time (~1.5mS and adjustable) the counter starts to count using the input pulses until Q6 goes through a complete cycle (around 1.5 seconds), this output then clocks a logic 1 through the shift register from the D input, when Q1 and Q2 are different (Q1 has gone high but Q2 hasn't yet) the XOR gate fires the first mosfet "Fire 1" then this cycles through "Fire 2", "Fire 3" and "Fire 4 at about 1.5 second intervals between.
 Once Q8 goes high the last mosfet "Smoke" is continuously turned on so that smoke can be "made" for as long as desired.

 At any point if any of the receiver PWM signal pulses drop below the set minimum (~1.5ms) the whole circuit resets to the starting state!